imyourmanzi/Assistant/readme.md

 # Hi, I'm Assistant

-Assistant is an AI that only knows one valuable skill (addition) but, with your help, can learn more!
+Assistant is an AI that only knows one valuable skill (addition), but with your help can learn more!

 ## Using Assistant